m-ashry-eg/SAA-C03/notes/README.md

   - ##### S3 Object Lock Characteristics

     - **Definition**: Amazon S3 Object Lock is a feature that allows you to enforce retention policies on objects stored in an S3 bucket.

+    - **Level**: Object Lock can be implemented at both the individual object level and across the entire bucket.

     - **Retention Period**: You can set a specific retention period for objects in days or years.